 Community Action

 Marshfield High School Madrala Players

 Significant Sculpture Displays - Sea Lions and Pelicans

-Sea Lions and Pelicans designed by Don McMichael, Local and Renowned Marine Artist

-Positive Publicity Highlights Holiday Lights
+Sea Lions and Pelicans designed by Don McMichael, Local and Renowned Marine Artist Positive Publicity Highlights Holiday Lights

-TV listings for the week of Nov.
-17 - 23

-Holiday season lights up at Shore Acres

-See Page 2

-THE WORLD, Coos Bay, Ore. - November 17, 2001

-Shore Acres lights to open Thanksgiving Day

-and Open House at Shore Acres opens on Thanksgiving, Nov.
-22, and continues through New Year's Day, Jan 1.

-more than 7 acres of lighted gardens coffee from 4 to 10 p.m. every night including Christmas Eve, Christmas, New Year's Eve and New Year's. entertainment (weather permitting) at a brand new performance pavilion.
-And there's plenty of parking for both cars and buses.

-than 20 light sculptures including pelicans, jellyfish, Shore Acres' cranes, life-size leaping Orca whale, life-size spouting gray whale, Dungeness crab, sea star, sea urchin, sea anemone, sea horse, octopus, kelp, frog, tulips, rhody, rose, dahlia, a variety of bugs and a brand new animated sea lion display.
+Shore Acres lights to open Thanksgiving Day The 15th-annual Holiday Lights present to win. and Open House at Shore Acres opens on Thanksgiving, Nov.
+22, and continues through New Year's Day, Jan 1. more than 7 acres of lighted gardens coffee from 4 to 10 p.m. every night including Christmas Eve, Christmas, New Year's Eve and New Year's. entertainment (weather permitting) at a brand new performance pavilion.
+And there's plenty of parking for both cars and buses. than 20 light sculptures including pelicans, jellyfish, Shore Acres' cranes, life-size leaping Orca whale, life-size spouting gray whale, Dungeness crab, sea star, sea urchin, sea anemone, sea horse, octopus, kelp, frog, tulips, rhody, rose, dahlia, a variety of bugs and a brand new animated sea lion display.
 Exciting holiday gifts and raffle tickets for the "Ultimate Bed and House on New Year's Eve with a event the following year. special catered breakfast the next morning.
-Tickets are \$10 each (only 200 will be sold) with the drawing to
+Tickets are \$10 each (only 200 will be sold) with the drawing to Ticket holder does not need to be

-The holiday lights event became an instant community tradition in 1987 when the Friends of Shore Acres in cooperation with Shore Acres State This walk-though display with Park decided to "string a few lights" to help celebrate the holidays.
+World File Photo Last year's display of lights attracted thousands of visitors to Shore Acres State Park and organizers hope to attract as many this year.
+THE WORLD, Coos Bay, Ore. - November 17, 2001 The holiday lights event became an instant community tradition in 1987 when the Friends of Shore Acres in cooperation with Shore Acres State This walk-though display with Park decided to "string a few lights" to help celebrate the holidays.
 That - another new area lighted this year first season, 6,000 miniature lights, - continues to attract thousands of one Christmas tree and the decorated visitors each season.
 The Garden Garden house drew 9,000 visitors.
 House, beautifully decorated in a tra- Last season, more than 225,000 lights, ditional holiday theme, has friendly many Christmas trees, lighted sculpvolunteer hosts from many organiza- tures and the traditionally decorated tions, businesses and the Friends Garden House drew more than 56,000 serving hot cider, cookies, punch and visitors.
-Guest books show visitors from 42 countries, five Canadian provinces, 49 U.S. states and D.C. (missing only Delaware), including Choirs, carolers and bands offer 208 Oregon towns and cities, 169 California towns and cities, 30 Idaho and Nevada towns and cities, and 102 Washington towns and cities.
-Comments ranged from "Memory This year's display also features Maker" - Bend, to "Eye Candy" garden landscape lighting and more Eugene to "Beautiful, worth the trip from Portland."
+Guest books show visitors from 42 countries, five Canadian provinces, 49 U.S. states and D.C. (missing only Delaware), including Choirs, carolers and bands offer 208 Oregon towns and cities, 169 California towns and cities, 30 Idaho and Nevada towns and cities, and 102 Washington towns and cities, Comments ranged from "Memory This year's display also features Maker" - Bend, to "Eye Candy" garden landscape lighting and more Eugene to "Beautiful, worth the trip from Portland."

 Inside the Garden House, long scrolls of names pay tribute to lights pledge and business supporters and the volunteers and park staff who make it happen - more than 1,000 altogether.

-Shore Acres State Park is located 13 miles southwest of Coos Bay/North Bend.
-Admission is a parking fee of \$3 per vehicle or a current OPRD Annual Parking Breakfast" are available in the Permit or Coastal Passport or cur-Friends' Information and Gift rent campground receipt.
+Shore Acres State Park is located 13 miles southwest of Coos Bay/North Bend, Admission is a parking fee of \$3 per vehicle or a current OPRD Annual Parking Breakfast" are available in the Permit or Coastal Passport or cur-Friends' Information and Gift rent campground receipt.
 The Center.
-The B&B is an overnight Friends welcome donations for stay for two adults in the Garden refreshments and for continuing the reflected in the pond in the Japanese Garden, above.
-A bundle of lights rests on a table.
-Soon afterward, the light was strung in Shore Acres State Park as part of the annual seven-acre light.

-For more information, call Holiday Lights co-chairs Shirley & David Bridgham at 888-3732 or Bay be held at 9 p.m.
+The B&B is an overnight Friends welcome donations for stay for two adults in the Garden refreshments and for continuing the For more information, call Holiday Lights co-chairs Shirley & David Bridgham at 888-3732 or Bay be held at 9 p.m.
 Christmas Day.
 Area Chamber of Commerce at (800) 824-8486 or (541) 269-0215.